Adventure Time season 3: Production

 Before the third season, Ward cautioned fans that, for legal reasons, he was unable to accept fan creations for characters and stories.
 However, the sixteenth episode, "Jake vs. Me-Mow" features the titular character Me-Mow, which was drawn by Gunnar Gilmore, aged 14.
 Gilmore had sketched the character and showed his mother, who forwarded it to Cartoon Network.
 Ward decided to include the character solely because the character was "so cute".
 Gilmore's original drawing was used for the episode's title card.
 So far, this appears to be the only fan-created character that Ward has allowed on the show.

 This season's episodes were produced in a process similar to those of the previous seasons.
 Each episode was outlined in two-to-three pages that contained the necessary plot information.
 These outlines were then handed to storyboard artists, who created full storyboards.
+(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-six episodes.)
 Design and coloring were done at Cartoon Network Studios in Burbank, California, and animation was handled overseas in South Korea by Rough Draft Korea and Saerom Animation.
-The season was storyboarded and written by Ako Castuera, Tom Herpich, Adam Muto, Rebecca Sugar, Jesse Moynihan, Bert Youn, Osborne, Somvilay Xayaphone, Ward, and Allegri.
-(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-six episodes.)
 Pendleton Ward referred to many of the writers during the third season as "really smart, smartypants people" who were responsible for inserting weirder and more spiritual ideas into the series.
 He attributed much of this to the background of the writers, many of whom were formerly involved in indie comics.